laravel/docs/eloquent-relationships.md

 	return $this->hasOne('App\Phone', 'foreign_key');

 Additionally, Eloquent assumes that the foreign key should have a value matching the `id` column of the parent.
-In otherwords, Eloquent will look for the value of the user's `id` column in the `user_id` column of the `Phone` record.
+In other words, Eloquent will look for the value of the user's `id` column in the `user_id` column of the `Phone` record.
 If you would like the relationship to use a value other than `id`, you may pass a third argument to the `hasOne` method specifying your custom key:

 	return $this->hasOne('App\Phone', 'foreign_key', 'local_key');